 directly into one or more joint spaces.

 Epicondylitis, tendonitis and tenosynovitis:

 Tennis elbow (epicondylitis), inflammation in a

-tendon (tendonitis), or a tendon's covering
+tendon (tendonitis), or a tendon's covering sheath

 (tenosynovitis).
-For these conditions
+For these conditions this medicine

 Your doctor may use this medicine to treat

 conditions other than those listed above.
-Ask
+You must

-Do not use Depo-Medrone with Lidocaine if:
+Do not use Depo-Medrone with Lidocaine:

-• You think you have ever suffered an allergic
+If you think you have ever suffered an allergic

 reaction, or any other type of reaction after